 “Lina’s a writer,” Joy supplied.

 “I’m a writer.”
 Don’t ask me what I write, she silently pleaded.
-Her smile remained frozen for an awkward moment while she cast about in her mind for something to compliment.
+Her smile remained frozen for an awkward moment while she cast about for something to compliment.

 “Lovely place, Eric.
 The decor is exquisite.
 Elegant but fun.”

 His eyes were the color of black coffee, she thought.
 No, make that espresso.
 No—coffee liqueur.
 Yes.
 Two deep, fathomless pools of coffee liqueur.

 After a few moments, it dawned on her that he was waiting for her to continue.
 She turned to her companion.
 “Isn’t that right, Joy?
 Elegant but fun?”